Eric Stamets: Colorado Rockies

-Stamets signed a minor league contract, with an invitation to major league spring training, with the Colorado Rockies on November 12, 2019.
-He resigned on a minor league deal on November 2, 2020.
-Stamets appeared in 40 games with the Rookie-League ACL Rockies and Triple-A Albuquerque Isotopes, hitting .168 with 4 home runs and 9 RBI's.
+On November 12, 2019, Stamets signed a minor league contract, with an invitation to major league spring training, with the Colorado Rockies organization.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He re-signed with the Rockies on a new minor league contract on November 2, 2020.

+In 2021, Stamets appeared in 40 games with the rookie-level Arizona Complex League Rockies and Triple-A Albuquerque Isotopes, hitting .168 with four home runs and nine RBI.
 On August 27, 2021, Stamets was released by the Rockies.

 Toronto Blue Jays

-On March 4, 2022, Stamets signed a minor league contract with the Toronto Blue Jays.
-He was released on August 13, 2022.
-On September 4, 2022, Stamets resigned a minor league deal with the Toronto Blue Jays.
-He elected free agency on November 10, 2022.
+On March 4, 2022, Stamets signed a minor league contract with the Toronto Blue Jays organization.
+He was released on August 13.
+On September 4, Stamets re-signed with Toronto on a new minor league contract.
+In 66 games for the Triple-A Buffalo Bisons, he batted .176/.279/.301 with 5 home runs, 17 RBI, and 7 stolen bases.
+He elected free agency following the season on November 10.

+Coaching career

+On February 23, 2023, Stamets was hired as the development coach for the Asheville Tourists, the High-A affiliate of the Houston Astros.